cj-mills/christianjmills/_posts/2022-7-18-Fastai-to-OpenVINO-to-Unity-Tutorial-Windows-3.md

 **Update data processing variables**

 Next, we can remove the `processingMaterial` variable from the Data Processing section.
-We also no longer need to download model output from the GPU to the CPU.
+We no longer need to download model output from the GPU to the CPU.
 However, we now need to download the input image to the CPU before sending it to the plugin.
 We can do this asynchronously to help reduce the GPU-to-CPU performance bottleneck.

 ```c#
 [Header("Data Processing")]